acctouhou/Frankenstein_optimizer/2_Experiment_Pytorch/cifar_transfer_learning/README.md

 The learning rate can be adjusted dynamically using a step scheduler.
 By default, the learning rate decreases at defined epochs.

 ## Logging and Saving Results
+Logging and Saving Results

+Training logs are saved in text files, following this format:

+ft_100_frank_4.txt: Trained on CIFAR-100 with Frankenstein optimizer and EfficientNet-B4.

+ft_10_frank_0.txt: Trained on CIFAR-10 with Frankenstein optimizer and EfficientNet-B0.

+ft_100_sgd_2.txt: Trained on CIFAR-100 with SGD optimizer and EfficientNet-B2.

-Training logs are saved in text files, e.g., `ft_100_frank_4.txt`, which contain training and testing accuracies for each epoch.
+Each log file contains training and testing accuracies for each epoch.